LightCuppixLab/CaloVue/PRIVACY.md

 ### Meal photos, descriptions and AI analysis

-**Checks performed on your device first.** Before a meal photo is used for analysis, Apple frameworks examine it locally on your device: Vision checks for faces, Apple’s Sensitive Content Analysis checks for sensitive imagery where that policy is active, and an on-device Apple model checks that the image actually shows food.
+**Checks performed on your device first.** Before a meal photo is used for analysis, Apple frameworks examine it locally on your device: Vision checks for faces, Apple's Sensitive Content Analysis checks for sensitive imagery where that policy is active, and an on-device Apple model checks that the image actually shows food.
 A photo rejected by any of these checks is never transmitted anywhere and never reaches an AI provider.

 **Photo analysis.** If the photo passes those checks and you start the analysis, the photo is transmitted over an encrypted connection to our authenticated server function, which forwards it to our AI provider, Anthropic, to produce the nutritional estimate.
 The photo is held only in memory for the duration of that request.
 CaloVue does not save the meal photo in its database or in remote file storage, and does not keep a server-side copy after the request completes.